 Rachel didn’t learn very much about Thailand, with Mr Urquhart trying to stop everyone from speaking, and repeatedly warning Yoko not to bash Aisha.
 He did say that Bangkok was once like the Venice of South East Asia: people travelled everywhere by boat and all the houses were built on stilts above the water.
 He said water taxis still operated in quite a lot of Bangkok even though most of the old waterways had been paved over with four-lane highways.

 Even with the highways, it sounded wonderful.
 Rachel wanted to travel to Thailand and find her mum.
-They would ride the water taxis in Bangkok and walk through the ruins like tourists.
+They would ride the water taxis in Bangkok and walk through the ruins.
 She decided to get her mother’s letter translated because it might contain her return address.
 The back of the envelope was blank.

-“Did I hear you say ‘cup of tea’, love?” her grandfather called from the sitting room where a TV commentator enthused over a penalty kick.
+“Did I hear you say ‘cup of tea’, love?” her grandpa called from the sitting room, where a TV commentator enthused over a penalty kick.

-“Would you get him a cuppa, dear?
+“Would you, dear?
 I’m right in the middle of an exciting part.”

 Rachel put on the kettle and retrieved three mugs.
 “What about Dad?
-He might know someone.”
+Doe he know someone.”

 “I want to know what my mother’s letter says.”

 “Oh.
-Well, I have your father’s number somewhere.
+I have his number somewhere.
 Just let me finish this chapter.”